wehu5/cse134-hw1/answers.md

 -----
 ### Q7 Chrome DevTools - JavaScript Console and Local Storage
 1. ![image](C:\Users\11029\OneDrive\文档\UCSD_Classes\CSE134B\cse134-hw1\mediumjs.png)
-2. Meidum uses this simple but surprising method to attract talented people to join them.
+2. Medium uses this simple but surprising method to attract talented people to join them.
 3. ![image](C:\Users\11029\OneDrive\文档\UCSD_Classes\CSE134B\cse134-hw1\mediumLocalStorage.png)
 I think these values are used for validating my interaction with medium.com, my identity, and my membership of medium.com as there are values such as deviceId, view-count, email, is-logged-in, etc.